Home Bureaucracy Appointments MM Shrivastava new CJ of Rajasthan High Court

 Supreme Court Collegium

 The Collegium of the Supreme Court consists of 5 seniormost Judges including the Chief Justice of India.
 They will consider the elevation of Chief Justices/Judges of the High Court to the Supreme Court, the elevation of Judges of High Courts as Chief Justices and the elevation of Judges.
 In case of a difference of opinion, the majority view will prevail.
-Since the Constitution mandates consultation with the Chief Justice of India is necessary for appointments to the judiciary, the collegium evolved.
+Since the Constitution mandates consultation with the Chief Justice of India is necessary for appointments to the judiciary, the collegium model evolved.

 Collegium System